I Had An Accident At Work What Are My Rights?

 Your employer is legally required to pay you statutory sick pay (SSP) and also to give you the time off that you need to recover from your accident.

-What compensation you can claim following an accident at work will depend on the accident circumstances, your injury and the lasting effects and country’s regulation.
+What compensation you can claim following an accident at work will depend on the accident circumstances, your injury, the lasting effects, and the country’s regulations.

 Read Also: Employees Rights to Safety